San Antonio Contra Dancers

 More web pages with tips:

-Our organizer and primary caller is Lissa Bengtson.
+Our resident caller is Lissa Bengtson.
 Lissa was Director of the International Folk Culture Center at OLLU for more than 10 years, and has many years of experience with teaching and leading international folk dance as well as calling contra dances.
 She enthusiastically encourages new dancers and is skilled at making everyone comfortable.

 & John Roby

 Amy and John manage our dances.
 They arrange for guest callers and band members.
 John has also occasionally done the honors as caller.